-Spinal injuries are also incredibly common during car accidents.
+Spinal injuries are also one of the most common injuries in car accidents.
 The sudden force of a car accident can result in your spine becoming compressed, leading to ruptures and hernias that can cause serious long-term pain.
 People who experience spinal compression often experience pain, tingling, and numbness radiating down the back of their legs.
 This condition is known as sciatica.

 A spinal cord injury is incredibly dangerous and can be fatal.
 Experiencing sudden physical trauma or twisting during a car accident can result in spinal cord bruising, lacerations, and damage.
 This can result in permanent nerve damage, paralysis, or death.
 If you experience a car accident and you believe your spine is damaged, do your best to avoid moving and instead call an ambulance to transport you to the hospital.